Honorary Professor of the University of Geneva

 Citizen of Switzerland, the United Kingdom and France

 Martin Beniston was born in England in 1953 and holds three passports (Swiss, British, French).
 He undertook his university studies in England (BSc in Environmental Science at the University of East Anglia and MSc in Atmospheric Physics at the University of Reading), and completed his Doctoral dissertation on Atmospheric Modelling at the Laboratoire de Météorologie Dynamique (LMD) of the Ecole Normale Supérieure in Paris.
 More recently, he obtained his Habilitation degree at the Swiss Federal Institute of Technology (ETH) in Zurich in Climate Modelling.

 His career in research has led him from France (Laboratoire de Météorologie Dynamique - LMD - Paris) to Australia (Macquarie University, Sydney), Canada (University of Quebec), Germany (Max-Planck-Institute for Meteorology in Hamburg) and, since 1985, Switzerland.
 He has worked in the fields of air pollution at the Swiss Federal Institute of Technology in Lausanne (EPFL); from 1990-1992 he was director of ProClim (the Swiss National Climate Program of the Swiss Academy of Sciences in Bern), and from 1993-1996, he shared his time between a senior scientist position at the Swiss Federal Institute of Technology (ETH) in Zurich and the vice-chairmanship of one of the working groups of the Intergovernmental Panel on Climate Change (IPCC, that was awarded the 2007 Nobel Peace Prize).
 He still contributes to the IPCC process as author for several chapters in the sequence of IPCC assessment reports (1996; 2001; 2007).
 From 1996 to 2006, he held a full professor position as head of the Department of Geosciences/Geography at the University of Fribourg.

 On October 1, 2006, he was appointed full professor at the University of Geneva, and until his early retirement on July 31, 2017, he held the Chair for Climate Research and Director of the new Institute for Environmental Sciences.
-Among other research tasks, he is since late 2008 the initiator and coordinator of a major EU Framework Programme 7 project (“ACQWA”) dedicated to assessing changes in water resources in vulnerable mountain regions.
+Among other research tasks, he has initiated and coordinated from 2008-2014 a major EU Framework Programme 7 project (“ACQWA”) dedicated to assessing changes in water resources in vulnerable mountain regions.

 More details can be found below.